tock/tock/doc/courses/sensys/environment.md

 ## 5. (Optional) Explore other Tock example applications

-Other applications can be found in the `userland/examples/` directory.
-Try loading them on your Hail and then try modifying them.
+Other applications can be found in the `libtock-c/examples/` directory.
+Try loading them on your imix and then try modifying them.
 By default, `tockloader install` adds the new application, but does not erase any others.
 Be aware, not all applications will work well together if they need the same resources (Tock is in active development to add virtualization to all resources to remove this